Skip to content

 2. Evaluate per-binding MCPPermission classes (AND-combined).
 Denial → 403 with WWW-Authenticate carrying any required scopes.

-3. Validate arguments via spec.input_serializer (DRF Serializer, bare @dataclass auto-wrapped in DataclassSerializer, or None).
+5. Validate arguments via spec.input_serializer (DRF Serializer, bare @dataclass auto-wrapped in DataclassSerializer, or None). spec.partial=True validates partially (and drops required from the advertised inputSchema); the resolved instance is threaded into the serializer DRF-style so instance-dependent validate() sees self.instance.

 resources/read: